noahrepublic/DataKeep/docs/intro.md

 ## What is DataKeep?

-DataKeep is a module that loads and autosaves to datastores
+DataKeep is a module that loads and autosaves to datastores.

 A Keep Datastore (Holds datastore saving information & methods) automatically saves itself and cleans up for you.